Bad Gateway Error

 Symptoms

-• The application is accessible via the server IP with a port but not via the domain.
+- The application maybe accessible via the server IP with a port number but not via the domain.

 Diagnosis

-• Port Configuration: Check the port your application is listening on and see if the correct port is entered in the Port Exposes field on the Coolify dashboard.
+- Applications: Make sure the port your app is listening on is correctly entered in the Port Exposes field on the Coolify dashboard.

-• Host Mapping: Check if the application’s port is mapped to the host system.
+- Applications: Verify that the application’s port is not incorrectly mapped to the host system.

-• Listening Address: Check if the app is only listening to localhost inside the container.
+Listening Address: Check if the app is only listening to

-• Container Status: Check the status of the container where your app is running (Is it unhealthy?
-Stuck at Starting?).
+Container Status: Check the status of the container where your app or service is running.
+Is it unhealthy?
+Stuck at Starting?
+A failing health check might be the reason.

 Solution

-• Adjust Listening Address: Change your application so it listens on all network interfaces (0.0.0.0) instead of just localhost.
+Adjust Listening Address: Change your application so it listens on all network interfaces (

 Support